AdminTurnedDevOps/gateway-v1-v2-demo/readme.md

 EOF
 ```

-2. Confirm that the traffic policy was accepted
+2. Confirm that the traffic policy has been created
 ```
 kubectl get trafficpolicy -n microapp